peltos/2d-proximity-chat/README.md

      CLIENT_URL=http://localhost:5173,https://peltos.github.io,https://your-tunnel-url.com npm run dev
      ```

+**Note**:
-**Note**: For production, it's recommended to deploy the backend to a service like Heroku, Railway, or Render instead of using ngrok.
+- For production, it's recommended to deploy the backend to a service like Heroku, Railway, or Render instead of using tunnels
+- **ngrok free tier limitation**: ngrok's free tier intercepts programmatic requests (like Socket.io) and shows a warning page, which breaks WebSocket connections.
+Use localtunnel instead, or upgrade ngrok to a paid plan
+- **localtunnel** is recommended for development as it works better with Socket.io and WebSocket connections